 Throughout the novel, George Amberson Minafer’s whole character is entirely predictable and one-dimensional.
 He is both prideful, and sensitive – incapable of behaving like a gentleman.
 At the beginning, he is scorned by many people in town for his reckless behavior.
 As he grows, his arrogance prevents him from making smart business decisions, and the old patriarchs who do not invest in the automobile ultimately fall by the wayside.
 Aristocratic values are no match for the march of Progress.
 Tarkington’s novel reflects a conservative tone, yet it is also cautionary.
 It is a warning to readers of the inevitability of technological progress.

 In all, The Magnificent Ambersons is not a great novel.
-It is far too long, far too ‘wordy’, and it attempts to be more of a pretentious Greek tragedy (particularly at the conclusion).
-It is not an enduring work despite being Booth Tarkington’s best remembered book.
+It is far too long, far too verbose and lacks beauty.
+It attempts to be more of a pretentious Greek tragedy (particularly at the conclusion), but it is not an enduring work despite being Booth Tarkington’s most well-known book.
 Perhaps the theme of a small town changing into a big city, and losing its old charm, along with the downfall of a once great family, has now become a tired cliché.

 Today, The Magnificent Ambersons is a largely forgotten novel.
 The book is more or less eclipsed by the far more memorable Orson Welles film of the same name released in 1942 (feel free to read my review of Welles’s film here).
 Although Welles’s The Magnificent Ambersons was heavily edited by the film studio, which led to a nasty battle between Welles and RKO, the film is nevertheless “magnificent.”
 Whereas Booth Tarkington and his novel are mostly relegated to oblivion, Orson Welles’s film, which was initially laughed at, is remembered as one of the most important American films ever made.